worldline-spain/mfw-push-notifications-ionic/README.md

 ## Development

 * Use Gitflow
-* Update both package.json and bower.json versions
+* Update package.json version
-* Tag Git with same version numbers as NPM and Bower versions
+* Tag Git with same version numbers as NPM
 * Check for valid `ngDocs` output inside `docs/` folder

 > **Important**: Run `npm install` before anything.
 This will install NPM and Bower dependencies.

 > **Important**: Run `npm run deliver` before committing anything.
 This will build documentation and distribution files.
-> It's a shortcut for running both `docs` and `build` scritps.
+> It's a shortcut for running both `docs` and `build` scripts.

 ### NPM commands